 1. Fruit smoothies made with fresh fruit (we love banana and berries), coconut water (great for extra hydration), natural, unsweetened yoghurt, nuts or seeds and I often throw in a vegetable or two (more on hiding veggies in smoothies here).
 I also find a whole foods based protein powder really handy, 180 Nutrition is my favourite brand, click here.

 2. Homemade dips (hummus and pesto are my kids favourites) with veggie sticks

 3. Antipasto plates – ours usually have veggie sticks, fresh fruit and some type of protein like biltong (air-dried beef), nuts and seeds or a boiled egg

-6. A vegetable-based soup is another popular pre-training snack for my kids (usually before afternoon training).
+6. A vegetable-based soup or leftover dinner is another popular pre-training snack for my kids (usually before afternoon training).
 When I make soup I always make extra to freeze in recycled jars for quick, easy snacks.
-I have loads of healthy soup recipes above.
+I have loads of healthy soup recipes here.

 It’s so important that kids love their sport and that they feel energised and strong during and after training and competitions.
 The food they eat very much impacts on both their performance and enjoyment so I believe it’s worth going the extra mile to make sure it is the very best thing for their growing bodies.

 In a nut-shell:

 - Fruits and vegetables are particularly good sources of both simple and complex carbohydrates, and provide ample glucose to fuel sporty kids bodies because they: